vkomolov/Gulp4_Starting_Kit/README.md

 ### Getting Started:
+- just clone the rep, then run 'npm install' for dependencies;

 - 'gulp watch': please, init in the console for the single build of the target files, starting Browser and following watching of the